IstinNew/ETL-Pipeline-Ganz-Project/README.md

 ## Project Structure
 - `scripts/`: Python scripts for data extraction, transformation, and loading.
+- `queries/`: SQL run scripts for storage and querying.
 - `data/`: Directory for sample data files used for testing.
 - `config/`: Configuration files for database and settings.